-My word for 2021 is “More” (as in, thank you, more please), but I decided to add a second word—pleasure.
+My word for 2021 was “More” (as in, thank you, more please), but I decided to add a second word—pleasure.

-I’ve been thinking a lot in the last year about how to make things easier, how to focus on what I want, how to do what feels good.
-I’ve also encouraged my clients to ask the same questions and make the same discoveries.
+I’d been thinking a lot about how to make things easier, how to focus on what I want, how to do what feels good.
+I also encouraged my clients to ask the same questions and make the same discoveries.

 Women have always been denied our pleasure … and that’s to the nth degree more true for women of color.
 We’ve been conditioned to believe that our pleasure is not a priority because our role is to care for others and put others’ pleasure ahead of our own.

 We’ve been taught that asking for (or even considering) our own pleasure is “selfish” and “greedy.”
 It’s not what a “good girl” does.

 In her book, Brown talks about the power of making every yes an “orgasmic yes.”
 Much of the book is about sex, but I read it through the lens of mindset and it was even more poignant.